 Diversity Institute for Emerging Leaders

-Early-career scientists and clinicians may be presented with wonderful opportunities but also experience unique challenges as they enter the behavioral medicine workforce.
-As early-career professionals, you are likely responsible for simultaneously developing or contributing to a portfolio of research, establishing a clinical practice, teaching, and/or administrative roles within and outside of your organization for the first time.
-These roles require leadership skills and qualities, while presenting an opportunity to develop new skills.
-Strong leadership skills can improve the effectiveness of your actions and increase the impact of your work.
-However, early-career professionals, especially those from underrepresented backgrounds, may not have the opportunity to participate in activities that focus on the development of these skills.
-Furthermore, even when early career professionals do participate in these activities, there is often a lack of attention paid to how the principles of diversity and inclusion are essential to the development of strong leadership.
-The leadership development of early-career professionals and the principles of diversity and inclusion are priorities for the Society of Behavioral Medicine (SBM).
-Therefore, we are launching the first Diversity Institute for Emerging Leaders during the 2020 SBM Annual Meeting.
+Early-career scientists and clinicians are often presented with wonderful opportunities but also experience unique challenges as they enter the behavioral medicine workforce.
+Early-career professionals are likely responsible for simultaneously developing or contributing to a portfolio of research, establishing a clinical practice, teaching, and/or performing administrative roles within and outside of their organization for the first time.
+Exceling in these roles may be particularly challenging when professionals are also trying to ensure that their work and career is informed by principles of diversity, equity, and inclusion.
+A strong understanding of these principles and how they can be incorporated into one’s career can improve effectiveness and increase their impact.
+However, early-career professionals, especially those from underrepresented backgrounds, may not have the opportunity to think deeply about issues of diversity, equity, and inclusion and how these concepts can be integrated into their career and leadership journey.
+The development of early-career leaders and the principles of diversity and inclusion are priorities for the Society of Behavioral Medicine (SBM).
+Therefore, we are pleased to announce SBM’s second Diversity Institute for Emerging Leaders, launching during the 2022 SBM Annual Meeting.

 SBM Definition of Diversity

 The Society of Behavioral Medicine (SBM) defines diversity as the collective ways in which people and organizations are different and similar with respect to demographic characteristics, values, beliefs, experiences, backgrounds, and behaviors.
 The dimension of diversity include, but are not limited to, race, ethnicity, gender, gender identity, sexual orientation, language, culture, religion, mental and physical ability, class, education, immigration status, and professional discipline.